 Yet, according to a recent survey, Brazilian health consumers were the most critical about the quality of healthcare provided in their country, in comparison to the other five largest health markets surveyed in Latin America.
 In that survey, up to 57 percent of respondents in Brazil stated the healthcare quality they received was poor, whereas only 15 percent of respondents in Argentina said the same.
 Another survey revealed that over two thirds of Brazilians thought the health system frequently let the patients down.

 Being a country with a mostly tropical and subtropical climate, mosquito-borne diseases such as Dengue, Chikungunya and Zika continue to affect Brazilians.
-Almost 250 thousand probable Dengue virus infections were registered in the country in 2017, with the most affected regions being the Northeast and the Central-West.
-Regarding the Chikungunya virus, over 185 thousand probable infections were reported in 2017, and 135 deaths were confirmed to have occurred due to this virus in the Northeastern state of Ceará.
-Following the Zika virus outbreak and epidemic in 2015 and 2016, the number of probable Zika infections has receded significantly in 2017, amounting to less than 20 thousand, after almost 216 thousand probable cases a year earlier.
+Almost 266 thousand probable Dengue virus infections were registered in the country in 2018, with the most affected regions being the Central-West and the Southeast.
+Regarding the Chikungunya virus, nearly 88 thousand probable infections were reported in 2018, and at least 34 deaths were suspected to have occurred due to this virus in the Northeastern states of Pernambuco and Rio Grande do Norte.
+Following the Zika virus outbreak and epidemic in 2015 and 2016, the number of probable Zika infections receded significantly in recent years.
+In 2018, less than 10 thousand probable cases were registered, after almost 18 thousand a year earlier.